 Based on preliminary Monthly Indicator of Economic Activity ("IMAE") figures calculated using 2007 and 2018 as the "reference year," respectively, the Dominican economy recorded cumulative growth of 5.1% and 5.3% for the 10-month period ended October 31, 2024, as compared to the same period in 2023.
-This growth corresponds to the year-on-year growth rates of 4.1%, 6.0%, 5.0% and 5.4% for figures calculated using 2007 as the "reference year" and 4.5%, 6.1%, 5.1% and 5.5% for figures calculated using 2018 as the "reference year," for each of the first three quarters of the year and the month of October, respectively.
+This growth corresponds to the year-on-year growth rates of 4.1%, 6.0%, 5.0% and 5.4% for figures calculated using 2007 as the "reference year," for each of the first three quarters of the year and the month of October, respectively.
 This expansion of the Dominican economy was largely explained by the effects of monetary and fiscal measures that reduced the effects associated with the global economic context, and took place against a backdrop of price stability marked by inflation rates that remained near the lower limit of the 3.0%-5.0% target range.